Non Hodgkin's Lymphoma

 Complete remission:

-This term is used when all signs of the disease have disappeared after treatment.
+This term is used when all signs of the disease have completely disappeared after treatment.
 Patients are especially fond of calling this NED (No Evidence of Disease).
-Although this does not mean that the disease is completely gone, the symptoms have disappeared and the lymphoma cannot be detected using current tests.
+Although this does not mean that the disease is cured, the symptoms have disappeared and the lymphoma cannot be detected using current tests.
 If this response is maintained for a long period, it is called a durable remission.
 The longer a patient is in remission the better the prognosis or outcome.
 However, as with other cancers, the disease could still possibly return and long-term follow-up is necessary.

 Molecular Remission

-Partial remission:
+Partial remission

-This term is used if the NHL is treated and the tumour shrinks to less than one-half of its original size.
+This term is used if the NHL is treated and the tumour shrinks to less than one-half of its original size

 Improvement: